Can I Eat All My Calories for the Day in One Meal and Still Lose Weight, Even If I’m In a Calorie Deficit?

 When it comes to calories, our body doesn’t look at a 24 hour period.
 It’s not like midnight arrives and our body, tongue sticking out, calculator in hand, begins calculating what we ate.
 “Okay, let’s see, that’s a total of 1572 calories today.
 And, yes, we did move a lot today and burned 2000 calories overall.
 Whoohoo, let’s burn some fat!”

 Instead, your body assesses your needs in “real-time”, as it happens.
-To quote Dr. Benardot, in the article: “Much like you can’t provide all the fuel you car needs for a 1000-mile trip at one time, you can’t provide all the fuel your body needs for a day at one time.”
+To quote Dr. Benardot, in the article: “Much like you can’t provide all the fuel your car needs for a 1000-mile trip at one time, you can’t provide all the fuel your body needs for a day at one time.”

 Your body is constantly working and needs its energy needs met throughout the day to avoid causing problems.

-Eating Nothing and Then Overeating Causes Problems — Even If You’re In a Calorie Deficit
+Eating Nothing and Then Overeating Causes Problems—Even If You’re In a Calorie Deficit

 Because your body can only handle so much energy in one sitting (just like you can’t overfill your gas tank for 1,000 mile trip) hardly eating anything all day and then eating most of your calories in one sitting can cause problems:

-• Your blood sugar levels fluctuate instead of holding stead, which can result in a loss of lean body mass.
+• Your blood sugar levels fluctuate instead of holding steady, which can result in a loss of lean body mass.
 In other words, it’s not fat that’s being lost but potentially muscle.
 And we don’t want to lose muscle.
 Lowering your lean body mass means your body burns less calories.
 Not good.

-• Eating when your blood sugar is low (because you’ve hardly eaten anything all day) causes you to release more insulin — which means more fat is produced.
+• Eating when your blood sugar is low (because you’ve hardly eaten anything all day) causes you to release more insulin—which means more fat is produced.

 You then get into a vicious cycle of your body losing lean body mass, producing more fat, and burning less calories.